Uganda & Ethiopia June/July 2020Saturday, June 27, 2020 - Saturday, July 11, 2020

 4. Return questionnaire to your trip coordinate fully filled out – coordinator will send this out to the team once flights are booked and you can also find it available for download on Managed Missions once you’ve been added to the trip.

-*A background check will be run on all teams members under the age of 18.
+*A background check will be run on all teams members over the age of 18.